rvion/CushyStudio/docs/CLA.md

 ---

-### Q. Does this concern `User submitted action packs` ?
+### Q. Does the CLA concern `User-published action packs in the marketplace` ?

-### A. No; your actions are yours !
+### A. No; your actions are yours.

 Pick any license you want.
 Do what you want with them, they are yours.
 I don't want to steal your work, quite the opposite!
 I want to build the platform to let you express yourselves, publish your work, and even get paid for it.

 ---

-### Q. How does the CLA benefit the community?

-### A. Depends who you ask 😄

-The CLA enables me:

--   to release `CushyStudio` on platforms that I wouldn't otherwise be able to release on, such as within Apple's App Store.

--   to dual-license certain parts of the code under a permissive license in order to create an open standard that is usable across all SD applications.

--   to fund the project though selling licenses to some companies that would want to embed `CushyStudio` in their products.

----

 ### Q. What if I want to contribute something like a bug-fix but I don't want to sign the CLA?

-A. Unfortunately, signing the CLA is a necessary requirement if you want to contribute to the `CushyStudio` project.
+### A. Unfortunately, signing the CLA is a necessary requirement

+if you want to contribute to the `CushyStudio` project.
 If I allow code into `CushyStudio` that is not covered by the CLA, I would be opening myselve up to the possibility of being blocked from distributing `CushyStudio` on other platforms (eg: Apple) or from launching a cloud service to rent GPUs version.

----

-### Q. What does this mean for `CushyStudio`'s development?

-A. The CLA provides a way for me to fund the future development of `CushyStudio` without me having to charge for `CushyStudio` itself.
-As a result of this, `CushyStudio`'s development will happen faster and the quality of the user experience will be better, yet the program will remain open source and completely free for all users.

-If this project ever becomes successfull, it will allow me to bring in people with the right skills to make `CushyStudio` the best generative art program in the world, and not just the best free program either!

 ---